ChiliThili/ChiliThili/README.md

 Hi I'm ChiliThili
-I am a software programmer
+I am a software coder
-and I do this stuff for more than 3 years
+and I do this stuff for more than 5 years
-If you want to cooperate with me pls send my a message
+If you want to cooperate with me pls send me a message
 :)